anbox-cloud/discourse-docs/howto/manage/benchmarks.md

  | FPS                     | 60    |
  | Display density         | 160   |

-You can configure a different display specification through the `--user-data` parameter when running the benchmark.
+You can configure a different display specification through the `--userdata` parameter when running the benchmark.
 The required format for the parameter varies based on the different platforms:

 | Platform              | Required format of user data          | Example                                                   |
 | --------------------- | ------------------------------------  | --------------------------------------------------------  |